-This course is for the college bound student preparing to take the SAT and/or ACT during their junior or senior year.
-The course will focus on analyzing each of the test question areas and give special consideration to test taking strategies.
-To prepare for verbal and written elements, the class will focus on evidence-based reading and writing, sentence fluency and grammatical accuracy, and understanding vocabulary words in context.
-Students will read from authentic documents, historical and literary texts to make evidence-based inferences and conclusions, to acquire vocabulary acumen and to analyze grammatical structures.
+This course is for college-bound students preparing to take the SAT and/or ACT during their junior or senior year.
+The course will focus on analyzing the specific test question areas and applying effective test taking strategies.
+To help students prepare for verbal and written elements, the class will focus on evidence-based reading and writing, reading comprehension, sentence fluency and grammatical accuracy, and understanding vocabulary words in context.
+Students will read from authentic documents, historical, and literary texts to make text-supported inferences and conclusions, to acquire vocabulary acumen, and to analyze grammatical structures.
 Practice exams and online platforms will be used to help students obtain an understanding of what to expect from the actual SAT/ACT.
 Students will be required to purchase resources to aid in their practice of the skills reviewed in class (except for the cyber course option).
 This course will be PASS/FAIL.